 As an independent suspension setup, a double wishbone suspension system is composed of a wishbone link, which ensures that if any one wheel hits an obstacle on the trail, the other wheel will not be impacted since they are not connected, offering superior comfort.

 Some point out that a torsion beam provides better off-road stability, the latter of which is similar to employing a strut bar or sway bar to the “independent” suspension.
-In fact, you should not just depend on the opinion of other car buyers.
+You should not just depend on the opinion of other car buyers.
 So, you ought to feel the car for yourself.

 Those who favor double wishbone design should not say the prior Honda Concerto is more comfortable and better to handle than the Forte and many other modern vehicles.
 It is not just the type of car; the design and tuning to suit driving on the local roads play a big part.
 Likewise, structure rigidity also plays an important role.